pierrce/pierrce.github.io/blender.md

 ## SojournVR

 The majority of the models within SojournVR were custom made.
 Myself and one other individual created all of the custom meshes used within the game.
+These buildings were created with components create in
+Blender and assembled together in Unity.

+## VRChat